Sensitivity to the initial conditions of the Time-Dependent Density Functional Theory: Strongly interacting quantum many-body systems

-Here we will present a very brief overview of the time-dependent density functional theory (TDDFT).
 In 1964 \textcite{Hohenberg:1964} proved the remarkable mathematical theorem that the many-electron wave function of an $N$-electron system in the presence of nuclei is in one-to-one correspondence with the electron number density.
 This result implies that the $N$-electron wave function is fully determined by the electron number density alone.
-It also implies that an energy density functional depending on the electron number density exists, and at its minimum it determines the ground-state electron number density and the ground-state energy of the $N$-electron system, in full agreement with the solution of the $N$-electron Schr{\"o}dinger equation.
+It also implies that an energy density functional depending on the electron number density exists, and its minimum determines the ground-state electron number density and the ground-state energy of the $N$-electron system, in full agreement with the solution of the $N$-electron Schr{\"o}dinger equation.
 This theorem has been generalized over the years to any excited state, electron systems in various statistical ensembles, and time-dependent phenomena~\cite{Dreizler:1990lr,Gross:2006,Gross:2012}.
 Since the specific form of the Coulomb electron-electron interaction plays no role in these proofs, these results apply equally to any many-fermion systems, irrespective of the nature of the (static) interaction between them.
 One should remember also that DFT does not provide information about the $n$-body number densities for $n>1$.
 If the energy density functional is known then one can extract only the one-body number density, the energy of the system, and related observables.

 A particular many-fermion system deserves special attention: the Unitary Fermi Gas (UFG) suggested by G. F. Bertsch~\cite{Bertsch:1999,Baker:1999,Zwerger:2011}.
 In \textcite{Bertsch:1999} formulation, the UFG is a homogeneous infinite system of equal number of spin-up and spin-down fermions, interacting with a zero-range potential and an infinite scattering amplitude.
 The UFG energy per particle of a large homogeneous $N$-particle system is then given by a function